 Tools: what do you need during the rapé ceremony

-I hold my ceremonies in the jungle, but you can can be these tools somewhere else as well.
+I hold my ceremonies in the jungle, but you can be these tools somewhere else as well.
 That being said, here are the tools you might want to use during your rapé ceremony:

 Rapé.
 There are many blends of rapé.
 Some of them can only be found where they are produced, others can be purchased online too.
 I use Shiva Power rapé in my ceremonies, a shamanic snuff I produce myself here in Goa which is meant as a tool to increase the energy of the body, and sharpen the focus of the mind.
 It is ideal for cleansing, releasing negative energy, and grounding.
 As an alternative, I use Full Moon rapé, a more meditative snuff meant as a tool to delve into meditation.
-Thanks to its feminine nature it’s ideal in channeling practices and to connect to a higher level of consciousness.
+Thanks to its feminine nature it’s ideal for channeling practices and connecting to a higher level of consciousness.

 Applicators.
 The rapé applicator to self-deliver rapé is the kuripe: a small v-shaped pipe that is by far the most popular rapé pipe.
 But the ceremonial rapé pipe by definition is the tepi, a long applicator that allows delivering the snuff to another person.
 As the shaman of your ceremony, you need a tepi.
 The ideal length between 8 to 15 inches: the ideal distance between the shaman and the receiver.